MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ## Create an *Azure AI services* resource

-You can use the Azure AI Vision service with an **Azure AI services** multi-service resource.
+You can use Azure AI Vision's image analysis capabilities with an **Azure AI services** multi-service resource.
 If you haven't already done so, create an **Azure AI services** resource in your Azure subscription.

 1. In another browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com?azure-portal=true), signing in with the Microsoft account associated with your Azure subscription.